santisica29/CodeReviews.Console.Drinks/santisica29.Drinks/README.md

 It consumes the cocktail API, gets you drinks ranging from different categories, allows you to see the details of how to prepare said drink, if it's alcoholic or not and you could even save it to your favorite drinks database!

+Also implements a counter (using sql server) to see which drinks are the most viewed.

 ## Requirements

 - Use the cocktail API to retrieve information about drinks